usdoj-crt/beta-ada/_pages/law-and-regs/title-iii-regulations.md

  and consult with customers and consumer groups to decide which devices to purchase.
 Although the NPRM language focused on captioning devices, many of the comments urged the Department to ensure that both captioning and audio description devices are maintained and readily available.

- <p>After considering all comments, the Department has decided
- to retain the performance requirements as proposed in the NPRM with minor structural edits and to make clear that the requirements for maintenance and timely availability apply to both types of devices.
+After considering all comments, the Department has decided to retain the performance requirements as proposed in the NPRM with minor structural edits and to make clear that the requirements for maintenance and timely availability apply to both types of devices.
 The Department declines to